Kometa-Team/Kometa/docs/metadata/playlist.md

 Playlists are defined in one or more Playlist files that are mapped in the [Playlist Files Attribute](../config/libraries.md#playlist-files-attribute) within the Configuration File.

+You can use the [`playlist_report` setting](../config/settings.md#playlist-report) to get a list of your playlists printed out in your log.

 These are the attributes which can be utilized within the Playlist File:

 | Attribute                                               | Description                                                                                                         |